bizcoine/common-blockchain/README.md

 **Parameters**: Array of addresses, (optional) minimum block id

-Returns a array of transactions related to this Address (as an input or output).
+Returns an array of transactions related to this Address (as an input or output).
 Optionally filtered [by height] with a minimum block id.

 Subjective to the node.